klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```javascript
 kip8Instance.renouncePauser([sendParam])
 ```
-Renounces privilege of PauserRole.
-Only address that is Pauser can renounce itself from Pauser role, no one else.
+Renounces the permission related to pausing the contract.
+Only address that is a pauser can renounce itself.

 Note that the renouncePauser method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.